theuerc/Website/src/routes/blog/what-we-learned-growing-a-community-from-500-5000.md

 [![Julien Lengrand on Twitter](../../../../../static/images/blog/what-we-learned-growing-a-community-from-500-5000/Julien_Lengrand-Lambert_on_Twitter.png "Julien Lengrand on Twitter")](https://twitter.com/jlengrand/status/1522865269986799616)

-Our Heroes play a huge role in the success of Gitpod by shaping our the community culture, supporting our growing user base and being the advocates for the future of ephemeral dev environments worldwide.
+Our Heroes play a huge role in the success of Gitpod by shaping our community culture, supporting our growing user base and being the advocates for the future of ephemeral dev environments worldwide.

 Bottom line is I truly believe that we wouldn't be where we are without their daily Gitpod love! 🧡